Fallowfield Brow refers to that gentle rise in Wilmslow Road between Old Hall Lane and the entrance to Owens Park, the University Fallowfield Campus.

 *In the photograph above and to the right hand side the entrance gates to 'Oakley' can be seen.

 Photograph above is of' 'Oakley', one of three large mansions built on the right hand and western side of Fallowfield Brow in the early 19th century.
-This building became a hotel and eventually has become an office for USDAW, a trade union.
+This building was also briefly a hotel but since 1920 it has been the principal office for USDAW, a trade union.

-Another of the three large mansions built on this side of Fallowfield Brow was Ashfield.
-This was older than Oakley, built in the early part of the 19th century on the north side of Oakley and the home of a Mr Robinson.
+Another of the three large mansions built on this western side of Fallowfield Brow was Ashfield.
+This is in the photograph below, it was older than Oakley, built in the early part of the 19th century on the north side of Oakley and the home of a Mr Robinson.
 Mrs Williamson in her little book 'Sketches of Fallowfield' was told by Mr Robinsons' gardener that he well remembered the huntsmen on horseback pursuing a fox with the dogs through the grounds of Ashfield.
-She also described Ashfield being surround by extensive pleasure grounds, containing plantations, fish ponds and every kind of garden.
+She also described Ashfield being surrounded by extensive pleasure grounds, containing plantations, fish ponds and every kind of garden.

-If you would like to see a photo of Ashfields follow the link below and remember to use your back button to return to rusholmearchive.org
+If you would like to see another photo of Ashfields follow the link below and remember to use your back button to return to rusholmearchive.org

 Remember!
 Wherever you see a 'Gallery' of smaller pictures as below then click on the picture and it will expand.